dimitri-nicolo/calico/_includes/master/elastic-secure.md

    -n calico-monitoring
    ```

-1. Set up configmap with the certificate authority certificate to authenticate Elasticsearch.
+1. Set up configmap with the certificate authority certificate to authenticate Elasticsearch & Kibana.
-   Replace `<ElasticsearchCA.pem>` with the path to your Elasticsearch CA certificate.
+   Replace `<ElasticsearchCA.pem>` with the path to your Elasticsearch/Kibana CA certificate.

    ```bash
    cp <ElasticsearchCA.pem> ca.pem